 Let me show you how easy this snow globe was to make with just a few supplies.

-Snow Globe Christmas Ornament Supplies
+How to Make a Snow Globe Christmas Ornament

 - Dollar Store Clear Plastic Ornament – they have some this year that aren’t round, but more of a mason jar shape.
 That gives a cloche effect.

 - Small Wood Slice

 All the supplies except the wood slice were found at the Dollar Store.